intel-lab-lkp/linux/Documentation/arch/sparc/oradax/oracle-dax.rst

 The output bitmap is ready for consumption immediately after the completion status indicates success.

-Excer[t from UltraSPARC Virtual Machine Specification
+Excer?t from UltraSPARC Virtual Machine Specification i guess this is wrong, but i don't know what's correct
 =====================================================

  .. include:: dax-hv-api.txt